IM Cannabis Corp.: IM Cannabis Closes Third Tranche of LIFE Offering

 In connection with the completion of the third tranche of the LIFE Offering, the Company paid to an eligible finder a cash finder's fee equal to US$67,500, representing 5% of the aggregate gross proceeds received from purchasers who were introduced to the Company by such finder and who participated in the third tranche of the LIFE Offering.

-The Company intends to use the net proceeds from the LIFE Offering for general working capital purposes.
+The Company intends to use the net proceeds from the LIFE Offering and Concurrent Offering for general working capital purposes.

 This press release does not constitute an offer to sell or a solicitation of an offer to buy nor shall there be any sale of any of the Units in any jurisdiction in which such offer, solicitation or sale would be unlawful.
 The Units have not been and will not be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act"), or any state securities laws.
 Accordingly, the Units may not be offered or sold within the United States, its territories or possessions, any state of the United States or the District of Columbia (collectively, the "United States") or to, or for the account or benefit of, U.S. persons (as such term is defined in Regulation S under the U.S. Securities Act) except in transactions exempt from the registration requirements of the U.S. Securities Act and applicable securities laws of any state of the United States.